iotaledger/susee-streams-poc/management-console/README.md

             Initialize the streams channel of a remote sensor.
             The whole channel initialization is done automatically following the process described below.
 Management-console and remote sensor are communicating via the IOTA-Bridge.
-            Therefore you also need to use the '--iota-bridge' option to connect the management- console to a running IOTA-Bridge.
+            If your Sensor communicates with your IOTA-Bridge via an external domain or via an external port of your local system, you will need to use the '--iota-bridge' option to connect the Management-Console to the correct IOTA-Bridge.

             Example: